KiezelPay/fitbit_kpay_merchant_api/README.md

 # K·pay merchant API module for Fitbit OS

 Library to get the data available via the K·pay merchant API and use it in an app or clockface (https://kiezelpay.com/api/merchant/documentation/).

-Many thanks to Grégoire Sage for letting me use his awesome <a href="https://github.com/gregoiresage/fitbit-weather">weather module</a> as basis for this code!
+Many thanks to Grégoire Sage for letting me use his awesome <a href="https://github.com/gregoiresage/fitbit-weather" target="_blank">weather module</a> as basis for this code!

 ## Usage

-Copy the *common/kpay_merchant_api* folder in your *commons* folder
+Copy the *common/kpay_merchant_api* folder in your *common* folder

 ### Companion